KatieCardoza/greek_mythology_HJKW/Greek Mythology/source/artemis/index.rst

 **Artemis is the goddess of the moon, the hunt, archery, wild animals, the wilderness, vegetation, childbirth, and chastity.**  Her sacred animal is the deer.
-She is the daughter of the god `Zeus`_ and the Titaness Leto.
-Leto gave birth to Artemis and her twin brother `Apollo`_ on the floating island of Delos because that was the only place Leto could escape from a jealous `Hera`_’s tormenting.
+She is the daughter of the god Zeus and the Titaness Leto.
+Leto gave birth to Artemis and her twin brother Apollo on the floating island of Delos because that was the only place Leto could escape from a jealous Hera’s tormenting.
-.. _Zeus: zeus/index.html
-.. _Apollo: apollo/index.html
-.. _Hera: hera/index.html

 **Artemis and Apollo are often seen in conjunction to each other.**  They are patrons of unmarried girls and boys, and the moon and sun, respectively.